Monstera is a tropical plant that is famous for its fenestrated leaves. But I bet you have not heard about the benefits they have to offer.

 1. Delicious and Nutritious Fruit

-The Deliciosa sub-species of Monstera grow out exotic-looking fruit that tastes equally delicious.
+The Deliciosa sub-species of Monstera grow exotic-looking fruit that tastes equally delicious.

-A mature Deliciosa plant bears fruits each year that grows about 12 inches long.
+A mature Deliciosa plant bears fruits yearly that grow about 12 inches long.

 The calcium oxalate dissipates in the ripened fruit, making it eatable; it breaks open to reveal a fleshy inside with a good fragrance that provides significant potassium and vitamin C.

-However, it may take longer than a year for fruits to mature.
-Just cut away the outer texture like cutting a pineapple and serve it fresh.
+It may take longer than a year for fruits to mature.
+You should not consume the fruit until it matures completely.

 2. Aesthetic Appeal